 Risk assessments generally develop two numbers, the probability of loss of crew and the probability of loss of mission.
 The analysis of Section 10.5 uses failure criteria appropriate to loss of crew.

-Section 10.5.3 is some thoughts on the importance of lunar ejecta to the Artemis Base Camp mission.
+Section 10.5.3 contains some thoughts on the importance of lunar ejecta to the Artemis Base Camp mission.

 Section 10.5.4 is a summary of the importance of lunar ejecta to the xEMU.